-- 2.2.2 Political Risk (PR) shall be assessed using Table 2, noting the following: - A governance score (of between -2.5 and 2.5) for the jurisdiction in which the storage facility is located shall be calculated from the mean of governance scores across the six indicators of the World Bank Institute's Worldwide Governance Indicators (WGI)1, averaged over the most recent five years of available data. - 2) Governance scores shall be translated into risk scores as set out in Table 2.
+2.2.2 Political risk (PR) shall be assessed using Table 2, noting the following:

+- 1) A governance score of between -2.5 and 2.5 for the jurisdiction in which the storage facility is located shall be calculated from the mean of governance scores across the six indicators of the World Bank's Worldwide Governance Indicators (WGI),1 averaged over the most recent five years of available data. - 2) Governance scores shall be translated into risk scores as set out in Table 2. - 3) Where a country does not have at least five years of data for any WGIs, it is not an eligible location for CCS projects under the VCS Program.